Stu Loeser

-Stu Loeser is a Democratic communications strategist.
+Stu Loeser (born October 1973) is a Democratic communications strategist.
 He served as the Press Secretary to the former Mayor of New York City Michael Bloomberg and was the longest-tenured Press Secretary in the history of New York City.

 Early life and education

 Loeser was born in October 1973 on Andrews Air Force Base outside Washington, D.C., where he lived until he was four.
-Loeser's father was in the Air Force and the family moved around before settling in Commack, Long Island, when Loeser was nine.
+Loeser's father was in the Air Force and the family moved around before settling in Commack, New York, when Loeser was nine.

 Loeser's parents met at a Jewish summer hotel in the Catskills, where his father worked as a handyman and his mother a camp counselor.

-His Jewish grandparents had fled Germany before World War II.
-His mother’s father moved to Washington Heights and worked in pencil factory.
+His Jewish grandparents had fled Germany before World War 2.
+His maternal grandfather moved to Washington Heights and worked in a pencil factory.

 After high school, Loeser attended the University of Pennsylvania.

 Political career

-Loeser began his career as Director of Media Research for Vice President Al Gore's 2000 presidential campaign, after which he served as research director for Mark J. Green in his campaign for Mayor of New York City (2001) and Carl McCall in his campaign for Governor of New York (2002).
-He also served as Communications Director for U.S. Senator Charles Schumer (D-NY).
+Loeser began his career as Director of Media Research for Vice President Al Gore's 2000 presidential campaign, after which he served as research director for Mark Green in his campaign for Mayor of New York City (2001) and Carl McCall in his campaign for Governor of New York (2002).
+He also served as Communications Director for U.S. Senator Chuck Schumer (D-NY).

 Prior to his appointment as Press Secretary, Loeser served as a spokesman on Mayor Michael Bloomberg's 2005 re-election campaign and as deputy press secretary.
 In order to comply with his strict Jewish law, Loeser consulted several rabbis before accepting the job moved to the Lower East Side to be close enough to walk home from work on Friday nights.

 Loeser was credited with a reputation as New York City's "foremost practitioner of the dark art known as opposition research" by the New York Observer.